 The tool also features “stories” which are essentially guides that teach users how to use the interface and what sort of questions they can ask with it.
 Want to learn how much money Trump has spent on advertising "the wall" and what states he targeted?
 What about how political ads are framing immigration in individual European Union countries?
 For the first time, these are some questions we can really begin to answer thanks to the tool.

-The researchers had to collect this data by scraping Facebook's Ad Library API, a tool Facebook released after Mozilla called on the company to make its political advertisements more transparent ahead of the May 2019 EU elections.
-Barely a month after the API was released, however, Mozilla declared it “inadequate” as it failed to meet five basic guidelines laid out by Mozilla and a coalition of 71 researchers.
+The researchers had to collect this data from Facebook's Ad Library API.
+Mozilla, however, has declared it “inadequate” as it failed to meet five basic guidelines laid out by Mozilla and a coalition of 71 researchers.

 "Some of the things that have happened since then, I don't feel encouraged," said Jason Chuang, one of the co-writers of Mozilla's API guidelines for Facebook.
 The API is riddled with bugs that are "trivial to fix" and prevent researchers from consistently tracking data associated with specific ads. "[Facebook] gave us this library, but they didn't even give us a catalog.
 We don't even know how many ads are there, how many advertisers there are.
 Even if we know an ad is there, there is no unique identifier to go back and retrieve the ad the next day.
 What kind of library is that if you cannot go back and retrieve the same item?"

-The inaccessibility of Facebook’s Ad Library API and the ad.watch team’s own experience with conducting a similar but much smaller project in India convinced them that not only was it necessary to catalog the library but to do it in an open and accessible way.
+The ad.watch team’s own experience with conducting a similar but much smaller project in India convinced them that not only was it necessary to catalog the library but to do it in an open and accessible way.